 - Support letter from mentor

-- Abstract (2 pages maximum) of the project proposed for research training
+- Abstract (2 pages maximum) of the project proposed for research training, including a title.

 - Two letters of recommendation from previous mentors or supervisors (for postdoctoral applicants)